TeaZea/SAS-Analysis_DividendGrowthRate/README.md

 ![Code for creating a new variable](https://github.com/TeaZea/SAS-Analysis_DividendGrowthRate/blob/main/growthaveragepct.jpg)

-Analysis was conducted by observing the normal attributes of the data.
+Analysis is conducted by observing the normal attributes of the data.
 The MU and SIGMA are also kept with their default values.
-This is important because I wanted to confirm a normal distribution of the data.
-The reference line for the box plot is set to the median (2.08) as data was too volatile.
+This is important because I want to confirm a normal distribution of the data.
+The reference line for the box plot is set to the median (2.08) as data is too volatile.

 ![PROC MEANS, UNIVARIATE and SGPLOT](https://github.com/TeaZea/SAS-Analysis_DividendGrowthRate/blob/main/analysis_and_charts.jpg)